shawerestart/native-kline-view/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0.
-When distributing or publishing modified versions, keep the original attribution and required notices (including [LICENSE](./LICENSE) and NOTICE content).
+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.

 ## 🙏 Acknowledgments